 How are school test coordinators trained on the proper procedures for “read aloud” accommodations?

-The district assessment coordinator shares “read aloud” guidelines at testing training sessions.
-These are the guidelines in the state accommodations manual.
-Whenever possible, the “read aloud” via the computer is used to ensure consistency of delivery.
+The district assessment coordinator shares “read aloud” guidelines from the Georgia Department of Education Student Assessment Handbook at pre-administration training sessions.
+Whenever possible, the “read aloud” accommodation via the computer is utilized to ensure consistency of delivery.

 **AFTER TESTING AT THE DISTRICT LEVEL**

 How do you ensure that all test cleanup is done in a group with teachers not cleaning up tests for students they teach?

 All test documents are transcribed into the testing portal, so clean up is not required.
 When transcription is required, Georgia Department of Education guidance is followed and documented on the appropriate transcription form.

 How do you ensure that materials are returned promptly at the completion of testing?
 The Coordinator of Assessment and Accountability maintains dates for material pick up.
 Materials are picked up shortly after testing and make up testing is complete.

 How do you ensure test security while materials are in route from system to school and from school to system?